easegress-io/easegress/doc/reference/filters.md

       }
 ```

-The following table input request fields can be used in OPA policy to help make policy decision enforcement
+The following table lists input request fields that can be used in an OPA policy to help enforce it.

 | Name                     | Type   | Description                                                           | Example                              |
 |--------------------------|--------|-----------------------------------------------------------------------|--------------------------------------|